adembudak/CMakeForImGui/readme.md

 All backend options are `OFF` by default and all the configuration macros on `imconfig.h` can be passed as CMake command line with `-D` variable.

 Example programs set as dependent options and will be available when their backends enabled.
-Libraries and examples can be installed by setting `Install` and `Install_examples` options `ON`.
+Libraries and examples can be installed by setting `DearImGui_Install` and `DearImGui_Install_Examples` options `ON`.
 An `uninstall` custom target is provided to undo the latest install step.

 ```cmake
 cmake --build build --target uninstall